 I find inspiration from contemplating nature, from all art forms as well as from works of other artists such as Alphonse Mucha and the Art Nouveau style, as I love the way the lines flow to create organic shapes and movement.
-Georgia O’Keefe and Susan Seldon Boulet for their use of colors, shapes and textures to express their subjects amongst many others.
+Georgia O’Keefe and Susan Seldon Boulet for their use of colours, shapes and textures to express their subjects amongst many others.

 I work mainly with acrylics.
 I find it very versatile and it allows more freedom when experimenting with different mediums such as adding modelling paste to create dimension, using ceramic stucco, leafs, twine or cheesecloth.

-For a little background:
+For a little background

-As a child my favorite toys were a pen and drawing pad.
+As a child my favourite toys were a pen and drawing pad.
 I drew almost anything I saw.
 My earliest memory of feeling passionate about art was when at 8 years old I drew a portrait of Leonardo DaVinci from an art book I had found.

 I also used to amuse myself in painting portraits of the different ships that came in to the Quebec port from the Quebec-St-Malo race back in the summer of 1984.